view7677/java-interview-questions/pages/JSP.md

 not.
 If this is the first time this JSP is called, then JSP container will translate JSP into a servlet and compiles it.
-After compiling, JSP code if loaded in memory and JSP container will call jspInit() method and _jspService() methods.
+After compiling, JSP code if loaded in memory and JSP container will call jspInit() method and `_jspService()` methods.
-The _jspService() method will create the output that will be sent by JSP container to client browser.
+The `_jspService()` method will create the output that will be sent by JSP container to client browser.

 #### 40. How will you implement Auto Refresh of page in JSP?

 We can use setIntHeader() method to set the refresh frequency with which we want to auto-refresh a JSP page.
 We can send key “Refresh” with the time in seconds for auto refresh of the JSP page.
-E.g. response.setIntHeader(“Refresh”,10)
+E.g. `response.setIntHeader(“Refresh”,10)`

 #### 41. What are the important status codes in HTTP?

 Every HTTP request comes back with a status code from the server.
 The important status codes in HTTP are as follows:

-1.
-2.
-3.
-4.
-5.
-200: It means the request is successful.
+1. 200: It means the request is successful.
-400: It means the request was bad.
+2. 400: It means the request was bad.
-401: It means request was not authorized.
+3. 401: It means request was not authorized.
-404: It means the resource requested was not found.
+4. 404: It means the resource requested was not found.
-503: It means the service is not available.
+5. 503: It means the service is not available.

 #### 42. What is the meaning of Accept attribute in HTTP header?

 In HTTP header, Accept attribute is used to specify the MIME types that a HTTP client or browser can handle.
 MIME type is the identifier for specifying the type of file/data that we are planning to pass over the internet.

 #### 43. What is the difference between Expression and Scriptlet in JSP?

 We use Expression in a JSP to return a value and display it at a specific location.
 It is generally used for dynamically print information like- time, counter etc in a HTML code.